spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/1-architecture.md

 The Data Flow Server helps simplify the deployment of multiple, related, applications onto a target runtime, setting up necessary input and output topics, partitions, and metrics functionality.
 However, one could also opt to deploy each of the microservice applications manually and not use Data Flow or Skipper at all.
 This approach might be more appropriate to start out with for small scale deployments, gradually adopting the convenience and consistency of Data Flow as you develop more applications.
-Manual deployment of Stream- and Task-based microservices is also a useful educational exercise that can help you better understand some of the automatic application configuration and platform targeting steps that the Data Flow Server provides.
+Manual deployment of Stream and Task-based microservices is also a useful educational exercise that can help you better understand some of the automatic application configuration and platform targeting steps that the Data Flow Server provides.
 The Stream and Batch developer guides follow this approach.

 #### Comparison to other architectures